 Does a CRM System Make Sense For You?
 Do You Need One?

-Understanding CRM: Not Just for the Tech-Savvy
+CRM: Not Just for the Tech-

 Let's break down the term first: CRM stands for Customer Relationship Management.
 No, it's not the name of a trendy new vegan restaurant in Los Angeles, although it might as well be for all the buzz it generates.
-Essentially, a CRM system is software that helps businesses manage interactions with current and potential customers.
-Think of it as a digital Rolodex on steroids, one that helps you track emails, phone calls, sales leads, and more.
+Essentially, a CRM system is software that helps businesses manage interactions with current and ial customers.
+Think of it as a Rolodex on steroids, one that helps you track emails, phone calls, sales leads, and more.
 So, should you care about it?

 The Good, the Bad, and the Data-Driven

-There's no denying that CRM systems come with a litany of benefits.
-Imagine if, like some sort of omniscient deity, you could instantly recall the buying history of any customer in your database.
+There's no denying that CRM systems come with a litany of benefits. if, like some sort of omniscient deity, you could instantly recall the buying history of any customer in your database.
 A CRM makes this dream a reality, and even throws in some sales forecasting to sweeten the deal.

 Do You Really Need a CRM?